- Meet with your career advisor to discuss your job search.

 - Apply for public interest fellowships with early application deadlines.

 - Continue to build your network; stay in touch regularly with your contacts.

 - Join the local bar associations and any working substantive committees of interest in your area of geographic preference.

-- Request reciprocity through Career Services so you can use other law schools’ career services offices during Winter Break.
+- Request reciprocity through Career Development so you can use other law schools’ career services offices during Winter Break.

 - Follow up with employers to whom you have applied and let them know you will be available to interview during Winter Break.

 - Gather information about the legal practice in your preferred city.
 Review local legal publications.